 Job Path’s political participation as an organization is limited by law.
 Job Path funds or resources are not to be used to contribute to political campaigns or for gifts or payments to any political party or any of their affiliated organizations.
 Organization resources include financial and non-financial donations such as using work time and telephone to solicit for a political cause or candidate or the use of Job Path space for use in any political campaign.
 Job Path is also limited by law with respect to lobbying activities.
 Therefore, it is important for all employees to separate personal and corporate political activities in order to comply with the appropriate rules and regulations relating to lobbying or attempting to influence government officials.
 You may, of course, participate in the political process on your own time and at your own expense.
 In doing so, however, it is important not to give any appearance that you are speaking on behalf of or representing Job Path in these activities.
 It is part of the responsibility of some senior management staff members to work on a regular basis with government officials.
 If you are making these communications, on behalf of the organization, you should be familiar with our regulatory requirements concerning and defining lobbying activities.
 If you are not familiar with these requirements, you should consult with Job Path’s Executive Director.

-It is the responsibility of all directors, officers and employees to comply with the Code and to report violations or suspected violations of the Code or violations of federal, state or city laws or regulations in accordance with this Whistleblower Policy.
-Job Path is committed to ensuring that it complies with all applicable laws and regulations that govern the services it provides.
-These laws and regulations include among other areas, Medicare and Medicaid regulations, OMRDD oversight regulations, facilities, record retention and whistle blowing requirements, privacy requirements, staffing requirements, and quality assurance.
-Senior managers must make sure that they are familiar with the regulations and requirements that govern the programs they administer, and ensure through training and supervision, that their staff are also familiar with these requirements.
+Job Path is committed to ensuring that its directors, officers and employees comply with all Job Path policies, including this Compliance Plan and Code of Conduct, and with all applicable Laws that govern Job Path and the services it provides.
+Specific Laws that govern Job Path include, among others, Medicare and Medicaid regulations, New York State and City oversight regulations, facilities, record retention and whistleblower requirements, privacy requirements, staffing requirements, and quality assurance.
+Senior managers must make sure that they are familiar with the regulations and requirements that govern the programs they administer, and ensure through training and supervision, that their staff is also familiar with these requirements.
 All staff should report violations or suspected violations to a supervisor, the Executive Director, or the Corporate Compliance Officer.
+All reported violations must be reported by supervisors to the Executive Director and to the Corporate Compliance Officer.

 Conduct of Government Inspections and Audits